BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **WARGEAR**

-- Light armour
+- [Light Armour]
-- mattock
+- Mattock

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]

 **SPECIAL RULES**

 - **Mattock** `ACTIVE`

-Two-handed weapon, where if this model wins a Duel roll, they may choose to try and knock down an enemy instead of making Strikes.
+[Two-handed weapon][Two-handed Weapon], where if this model wins a Duel roll, they may choose to try and knock down an enemy instead of making Strikes.
 Choose a single enemy in the combat, and both models roll a D6, adding their Strength values.
 If this model has an equal or higher result, then the chosen enemy is knocked Prone.
 This may be done before any other friendly models make their Strikes.

 - **Steadfast** `PASSIVE`

 When a friendly Thorin's Company model within 3" of Bofur is affected by an enemy special rule or Magical Power, they may roll a D6.
-On a 3+, the model will ignore the effects.
-For Magical Powers, any Resist tests must be made before using this special rule.
+On a 3+, the model will ignore the effects. for Magical Powers, any Resist tests must be made before using this special rule.

 </div>

 ---
 <div class="unitCard" markdown>

 ### BOFUR THE DWARF, CHAMPION OF EREBOR [65 POINTS]